- Standard dashboards, documented on this page

 Create and configure dashboard variables

-You can view the history of changes made to a dashboard.
+You can view the history of changes made to a dashboard.- Select a dashboard.

 - Click Settings.